fernand0aguilar/obsidian/notes/Get Radicalized/Subfolder/Architectural Sovereignty.md

 It reflects the uniqueness and historical achievements of nations and also its own design assumptions and aesthetics which, for any culture, have been accumulated over a period of time, and represent the pride of nations

-The demand for iconic architecture today proves that modernity in general and the Indus- trial and French revolution, as the important hinges of modernity , did not alter the general trend of architecture in its history , which is the search for iconic buildings that prove the cultural and techno-logical accomplishments of the nation.
+The demand for iconic architecture today proves that modernity in general and the Indus- trial and French revolution, as the important hinges of modernity , did not alter the general trend of architecture in its history , which is the search for iconic buildings that prove the cultural and technological accomplishments of the nation.

 iconic architecture reflects the uniqueness and historical achievements of nations and their design assumptions and aesthetics